Adult High School Program

 - small classes

-- convenient times – morning and evening
+- convenient times – seated and online

 - interactive classroom and online instruction